Skip to main content

 Industry experience and opportunities

-Throughout the course there are opportunities to work with industry and community partners in both London and Kyoto.
-During Year 2, an internship may be negotiated as part of coursework and students are also encouraged to collaborate with relevant representatives from government, industry, sector and/or community to inform and enrich the major project.
-Students who undertake internships are expected to attend classes in person on either campus, except with prior approval.
+Throughout your studies, you will have opportunities to work with industry and community partners in both London and Kyoto.
+During Year 2, you may negotiate a residency if relevant to your coursework, and you are encouraged to collaborate with relevant representatives from government, industry, sector and/or community to inform and enrich your major design project.

 Contact us